dubrie/public/tenets.md

 Inspiration: [Amazon Meeting Policies](http://fortune.com/2012/11/16/amazons-jeff-bezos-the-ultimate-disrupter/)

 - Train Like A Kenyan
 With my increased focus on endurance training I've started to get more scientific about my approach.
-The interesting thing is how a lot of the same takeaways can be applied to maintaining a healthy work/life balance.
+The interesting thing is how a lot of the same takeaways can be applied to maintaining a healthy work/life balance like Get Your Rest, Start Slow and Build, Run With Others, and Go For Walks.
 Inspirtaion: [How To Train Like A Kenyan](https://runnerclick.com/how-to-train-like-a-kenyan-athlete/)

 ### Recent Changes
 Trying something new to see what the results are.